Most of the world lines up against Moscow, attacks intensify

-Arestovich said several Russian planes were shot down over Kharkiv, though that could not be confirmed.
+Several Russian planes were shot down over Kharkiv, according to Oleksiy Arestovich, a top adviser to Ukrainian President Volodymyr Zelenskyy.

-“Kharkiv today is the Stalingrad of the 21st century,” said Oleksiy Arestovich, a top presidential adviser, invoking what is considered one of the most heroic moments in Russian history, the five-month defense of the city from the Nazis during World War II.
+“Kharkiv today is the Stalingrad of the 21st century,” Arestovich said, invoking what is considered one of the most heroic episodes in Russian history, the five-month defense of the city from the Nazis during World War II.

-But both sides said they were also ready to resume talks aimed at stopping the fighting, which had Ukraine under threat on multiple fronts.
-A huge, 40-mile-long column of Russian tanks and other military vehicles stood outside the capital, and Russian invaders pressed their assault on the strategic port cities of Kherson and Mariupol.
+From his basement bunker, Kharkiv Mayor Igor Terekhov told the BBC: "The city is united and we shall stand fast.’’

 Russian attacks, many with missiles, blew the roof off Kharkiv's five-story regional police building and set the top floor on fire, and also hit the intelligence headquarters and a university building, according to officials and videos and photos released by Ukraine’s State Emergency Service.
-Officials residential buildings were also hit, but did not provide details.
+Officials said residential buildings were also hit, but gave no details.

-Seven days into Russia's invasion, a refugee crisis unfolded on the European continent, with the United Nations saying that more than 870,000 people have fled Ukraine and that the number could soon hit 1 million.
+Ukraine found itself under threat on other fronts as well: A huge, 40-mile-long column of Russian tanks and other military vehicles stood outside Kyiv, the capital, and Russian invaders pressed their assault on the strategic port cities of Kherson and Mariupol.

+A senior U.S. defense official, speaking on condition of anonymity, said the armored column appeared to be stalled roughly 25 kilometers (16 miles) from Kyiv and had made no real progress in the last couple of days.
+It has been plagued with fuel and food shortages and has faced fierce Ukrainian resistance, the official said.

-The State Emergency Service reported that more than 2,000 civilians have been killed, but that could not immediately be independently verified, and neither side has disclosed its military casualties.
+Ukraine's emergency service reported that more than 2,000 civilians have been killed.
+That could not be independently verified.

-The two sides held talks Monday, agreeing only to keep talking.
-It was not immediately clear when new talks might take place or what they would yield.
-Zelenskyy said Tuesday that Russia should stop bombing before another meeting.

-Russia, meanwhile, ramped up its rhetoric, with Foreign Minister Sergei Lavrov reminding the world about the country's vast nuclear arsenal.
-In an interview with Al-Jazeera, he said: “A third world war will be nuclear, and devastating," according to Russian news sites.
+Russia ramped up its rhetoric.
+Foreign Minister Sergei Lavrov reminded the world about the country's vast nuclear arsenal when he said in an interview with Al-Jazeera that “a third world war could only be nuclear."

 In the northern city of Chernihiv, two cruise missiles hit a hospital, according to the Ukrainian UNIAN news agency, which quoted the health administration chief, Serhiy Pivovar, as saying authorities were working to determine the casualty toll.

-— Russia found itself even more isolated economically as Airbus and Boeing said they would cut off spare parts and technical support to the country's airlines, a major blow.
-Airbus and Boeing jets account for the vast majority or Russia’s passenger fleet.
-Dozens of multinational companies have curtailed or stopped doing business in Russia.

-Peskov, the Kremlin spokesman, acknowledged the global economic punishment hitting Russia is unprecedented but said that Moscow had been prepared for all manner of sanctions and that the potential damage had been taken into account before launching the invasion.

-Britain's Defense Ministry said Kharkiv and Mariupol were encircled.
-A third city, Kherson, was under pressure, but there were conflicting reports as to who was in control.
+Britain’s Defense Ministry said Kharkiv and Mariupol were encircled.
+Kherson was also under pressure, but there were conflicting reports as to who was in control.

 Mariupol Mayor Vadym Boychenko said the attacks there had been relentless.